elessartech/northwind-dashboard/README.md

 - Install required packages using corresponding commands for frontend and backend.
 - No need to create `.env`-files, since config files adjusted to provide relevant values for local launch.
-- Run backend dev server via command `yarn run dev` in one terminal window.
+- Run backend dev server via command `yarn start` in one terminal window.
 - Run frontend dev server via command `yarn start` in another terminal window.
 - Head over to http://localhost:3000/ in your browser.